 This piece was written and provided by Alares.

-- The big four banks and non-bank lenders are keeping their foot on the gas in terms of Court recoveries.
+- The big-four banks and non-bank lenders continue a steady pace of Court recoveries.

 Alares provides key credit risk insights that are NOT captured in credit reports

 For better due diligence on your customers and suppliers, please get in touch.